Toonlet

-Using toonlet
+Description

-The toonlet character tool, which uses Adobe Flash, allows people to build up characters from pre-defined parts which users are also free to supplement with their own.
-When their character is ready, they can save, and then swap out parts to build up a library of moods or poses to use in their comics.
-Completed comics are automatically posted in a forum format to the site.
-Others can reply with their own comic.
+The Toonlet character tool, which uses Adobe Flash, allowed people to build up characters from pre-defined parts which users were also free to supplement with their own.
+When their character was ready, they could save, and then swap out parts to build up a library of moods or poses to use in their comics.
+Completed comics were automatically posted in a forum format to the site.
+Others could reply with their own comic.

-Five to ten of the previous day's comics are added to the Top Strips section of the site daily.
-Comics can be sent to friends via email or embedded onto a blog or website.
-In addition to other users of toonlet, art packs have been created for the site by comic artists such as Peter Bagge.
+Five to ten of the previous day's comics were added to the Top Strips section of the site daily.
+Comics could be sent to friends via email or embedded onto a blog or website.
+In addition to other users of Toonlet, art packs had been created for the site by comic artists such as Peter Bagge.

 History

-Headquartered in Portland, Oregon, toonlet was founded in mid-2007 by CEO Craig Schwartz and CTO Seth Ladygo.
+Headquartered in Portland, Oregon, Toonlet was founded in mid-2007 by CEO Craig Schwartz and CTO Seth Ladygo.
 The two made a beta version of the site live to the public at the end of the year.
 Previously, Schwartz worked at the video game publisher Electronic Arts as a Producer for The Sims and SimCity video games.
 Because toonlet hasn't accepted institutional (i.e. venture capital or angel investment) funding, Craig also took a short writing contract for the highly anticipated Spore video game in late 2007.
 In mid-2008, Schwartz and Ladygo asked friend Ian Schlein to join the company as part-time Community Manager.